overcq/oux/README.md

 Security updates can be installed after updating the product by executing the command `make; su; make install`.
 Then follow the appropriate update and installation instructions for the products that depend on the current one.

-To completely remove the product from the user's device, execute, for example, the command `rm -fr oux`.
+To completely remove the product from the user's device, execute, for example, the command `su; make uninstall; rm -fr oux`.

 # Other Licenses